sanjeetha77/bandit-ctf-writeups/level10/readme.md

 - `grep` – search for specific patterns in text
 - `ls -la` – list all files in the directory
 - `cat` – view file contents (not useful for binary here)
-- `head` – view the first few lines of a file or output [To ensure what type of file is]
+- `head` – view the first few lines of a file or output [To ensure what type of content is in the file]

 ---